jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.per_capita_global_plot(corona, lastday, days_before=dbf)
 ```

 The US has a lot more confirmed per-capita cases than many countries now.
 This could be attributed to more testing at this point.
-Deaths are still lower than some countires, but rising.
-See rate plots directly below.
+Deaths continue to rise at a near linear pace.
+See rate plots below.

 ## US